 Best DIY dog house plan for beginners

-DIY insulated dog house
+DIY insulated dog house plans for cold weather

 This dog house is insulated to keep your dog warm and can be designed to fit any size dog, from little to large.
 This is an excellent all-around dog house design that even a novice can complete.